 Now that we know how Google determines whether or not you’re a brand, let’s discuss how to build brand signals for SEO value.

-More specifically, I’d like to explain how to do it in a hurry.
+More specifically, we’d like to explain how to do it in a hurry.

-Here are some techniques that have worked for me and should work for you as well.
+Here are some techniques that have worked for us and should work for you as well.

 Create a comprehensive About page